incandenzadev/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 2) "noeviction"
 ```

-The configuration values have not changed because the Pod needs to be restarted to grab updated
+The configuration values have not changed because the pod needs to be restarted to grab updated values from associated ConfigMaps.
-values from associated ConfigMaps.
 Let's delete and recreate the Pod:

 ```shell
 kubectl delete pod redis